Partners

 ISERP will include many benefits & advantages to students who participate in the programs (such as, but not limited to):

-- Opportunities for networking with variety of Indigenous organizations and USask alumni within Saskatchewan and beyond
+• Connect and network with Indigenous organizations and USask alumni in Saskatchewan and beyond

 The program is open to all undergraduate Indigenous students.